johurulsec/Maching_4_Coin_in_a_line/README.md

 Step 3: Locate Miui Version and tap seven times on it.

 ## Enable the Developer Options in the Samsung Galaxy Series phones

 Step 1: Go to “Settings” and tap on “About Device” located at the end.

 Step 2: In “About Device”, scroll down to the end and you will see “Build number” option.

 Tap on “Build number” option 7 times and you will be notified that the developer options are enabled.

 ## Enable the Developer Options in the HTC one Series phones

 Step 1: Go to “Settings” and tap on “About”.

 Step 2: Here, tap on “Software information” and then tap on “More”.

 Step 3: You will find the option of “Build number” in “More”, tap on it 7 times to activate the developer options.

 ## Enable the Developer Options in the LG G Series phones

 Step 1: Go to “Settings” and tap on “About phone”.

 Step 2: Now, tap on “Software information” and you will find the option of “Build number” there.

 Step 3: Tap on “Build number” option 7 times and the developer options will be enabled.

+## Before Run the project ensure below setting in Your Android Device

+Step 1:

+(For MI users:)Go to Settings-> Additional settings-> find "Developer Option"  and Click

+(For Normal Users:) Go to Settings-> Additional settings-> find "Developer Option"  and Click

+Step 2: TURN ON "Developer Option"

+Step 3: TURN ON "USB Debugging"

+Step 4: TURN ON "Install Via USB"

+Step 5: TURN ON "Verify apps over USB"

+## Another Setting
 For MI users: Go to Settings-> Additional settings-> Privacy-> Unknown sources (make it enable) For Normal Users: Go to Settings-> Security -> Unknown sources (make it enable)